raspi/BuildingNAS/README.md

 # Hardware setup
 * Motherboard
 * ECC RAM
-  * Use 1 GB of RAM per 1 TB of storage space
 * 3 (or more) x SAS expander cards (1 x MiniSAS port for backplane which has 4 slots for SAS/SATA HDDs)
   * RAID6 can lose 2 HDDs
   * Each drive are in different zpool per backplane so there are 4 different zpools or vdevs